benmvp/slides/2017/sabio/esnext.md

 - Ask questions as we go!
 - Take a break, then do some quizzes to warm up
 - Then spend the rest of the time working individually on exercises
+- You can listen to me all you want
+- But the best way to learn is by doing

 =====